concept-not-found/patcom/README.md

 Another difference is TC39 pattern matching proposal caches iterators and object property accesses.
 This has been implemented in `patcom` as a different variation of `match`, which is powered by `cachingOneOf`.

-To see a full comparsion with TC39 pattern matching proposal and unit tests to prove full feature parity, see [tc39-proposal-pattern-matching folder](https://github.com/concept-not-found/patcom/tree/master/tc39-proposal-pattern-matching).
+To see a complete comparison with TC39 pattern matching proposal and unit tests to prove full feature parity, see [tc39-proposal-pattern-matching folder](https://github.com/concept-not-found/patcom/tree/master/tc39-proposal-pattern-matching).

 ## What about [`match-iz`](https://github.com/shuckster/match-iz)?

-`match-iz` is similarly insprired by TC39 pattern matching proposal has has many similaries to `patcom`.
+`match-iz` is similarly inspired by TC39 pattern matching proposal has many similarities to `patcom`.
 However, `match-iz` is not feature complete to TC39 pattern matching proposal, most notably missing is:

 - when guards
 - caching iterators and object property accesses